ysdn2019/Graduates-List/graduates/anna-lin.md

 ---
 path: /work/Joey-on-Pyramid
 graduate: Anna Lin
-mainimg: /assets/work/Lin_Anna_project2_web_main.jpg
+cover: /assets/work/Lin_Anna_project2_web_main.jpg
-thumbnailimg: /assets/work/Lin_Anna_project2_web_thumbnail.jpg
+thumbnail: /assets/work/Lin_Anna_project2_web_thumbnail.jpg
 title: Joey on Pyramid
 groupmembers:
-fields: Digital, Motion, Typography
+category: Digital, Motion, Typography
 mediumdimensions:
 description: This short motion graphics was based on a scene from Friends, when Joey was on the game show Pyramid and giving out hilarious answers.
 The concept of my motion graphics was to visualize the dialog in a game show context.
 digitallink: https://vimeo.com/303629739